usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 At the same time, common foundations make it possible to learn these technologies together and in tandem.

-## Walkthrough
+## Survey

 Each of the test pipelines exercises a simple sequence of operations.
 Open any XProc file in an editor or viewer where you can see the tags.
+Skim this section to get only a high-level view.

+The aim here is demystification.
+Understand the parts to understand the whole.
+Reading the element names also inscribes them in memory circuits where they can be recovered.

 ### TEST-XPROC3